Monster Society of Evil: First Earth-S version

 When Mister Mind was transported to Earth-S, recruited supervillains, armies, and entire alien species to aid him in his attempt to conquer the Earth, and first relayed his information from the planetoid Punkus via radio.
 He began his reign of terror on Earth in 1943, boasting that he and the Monster Society of Evil would give Captain Marvel "nightmares from now on".
 This formed the basis of the plot for "The Monster Society of Evil" serial in Captain Marvel Adventures #22–46 (March 1943 to May 1945).
 Mind was not revealed as a worm until Captain Marvel Adventures #26.
-Mind had many and varied plans to conquer Earth, and to destroy Captain Marvel and/or his teenaged alter-ego, Billy Batson.
+Mind had many and varied plans to conquer Earth, and to destroy Captain Marvel or his teenaged alter-ego, Billy Batson.
 But Captain Marvel stopped all of Mind's plans, dismantled all of his resources, and arrested, frightened away, or accidentally killed all of his henchmen.
-Reverse cliffhangers were used in the Monster Society stories, such as Mister Mind about to be crushed under a careless heel or about to be crushed in a paper roller.
-Finally, a desperate Mister Mind attacked Captain Marvel's alter ego Billy Batson with ether and left him unconscious.
-But he then realized that without his henchmen, he was practically helpless and unable to kill him.
+Reverse cliffhangers were used in the Monster Society stories, such as Mind about to be crushed under a careless heel or about to be crushed in a paper roller.
+Finally, a desperate Mind attacked Captain Marvel's alter ego Billy Batson with ether and left him unconscious.
+He then realized that without his henchmen, he was practically helpless and unable to kill him.
 Captain Marvel soon captured the world's wickedest worm and had him tried and executed for killing 186,744 people.

 Second Earth-S version

 Mister Mind's alien physiology proved resistant to the high voltage, and he entered a state of suspended animation that was mistaken for death.
 On the verge of being stuffed for display in a museum, he awakened, hypnotized the taxidermist into creating a duplicate, and escaped.
-Several future issues of Shazam! depict Mister Mind attempting to recruit new henchmen and reform the Monster Society of Evil, at one point even recruiting a displaced Lex Luthor from Earth-One.
+Several future issues of Shazam! depict Mind attempting to recruit new henchmen and reform the Monster Society of Evil, at one point even recruiting a displaced Lex Luthor from Earth-One.
 The Monster Society of Evil was briefly reformed in Shazam! #14 (September–October 1974).

 An escaped Mister Mind, hungry for revenge, assembled a new, smaller group which included Doctor Sivana, his evil children Georgia and Sivana Jr, and Ibac.
 They attempted to attack the Marvel Family - Captain Marvel, Mary Marvel, and Captain Marvel Jr. - with a death ray that created "dream" monsters using first evil thoughts and later the nightmares of Uncle Marvel.
 The Marvels end up defeating the Monster Society by convincing Uncle Marvel to dream up "dream" versions of the Marvels to fight the monsters.